-- In Star Wars Episode III: Revenge of the Sith Chancellor Palpatine relates to Anakin Skywalker the tale of Darth Plagueis, who had such fine control of the Force that he could use it to influence the midi-chlorians to create life.
+- In Star Wars Episode III: Revenge of the Sith Chancellor Palpatine relates to Anakin Skywalker the Tragedy of Darth Plagueis the Wise, who had such fine control of the Force that he could use it to influence the midi-chlorians to create life.
 He taught almost everything he knew to his apprentice, who then killed him in his sleep.
-(In the Star Wars Expanded Universe and the still-canon StarWars.com encyclopedia, it's explained that Palpatine himself was the apprentice in question.)
+(In the Star Wars Expanded Universe and the still-canon StarWars.com encyclopedia, it's explained that Palpatine himself was the apprentice in question.
+Which was pretty blatantly implied in the film itself; Palpatine clearly comes off as gloating about having usurped Plagueis.)

 Palpatine: It's ironic.
 He could save others from death, but not himself.

 - Here's a diorama that depicts how the deed was accomplished.
 (Warning: Only those with strong stomachs need click.)

 - In the film version of You Only Live Twice James Bond's girlfriend Aki is murdered in her sleep by mistake (they were aiming for Bond).
 An assassin sneaks into the rafters of their bedroom and lowers a string, then puts a drop of poison on the string to drip down into Bond's mouth; but Bond and Aki both turn over, so poor Aki's mouth is where the string is.

 - In And Then There Were None, the second victim was Mrs. Ethel Rogers, who died in her sleep from an overdose of chloral hydrate.
 This is because she showed regret for the crime she and her husband commited in the past, so the culprit decided to kill her painlessly - the husband didn't share such guilt, so he was murdered in a much more bloody manner.

 - And in Curtain Hercule Poirot drugs Stephen Norton with the sleeping pills in his hot chocolate, then carries him to his room in disguise, sets him on his bed, and fatally shoots him in his sleep so that he may never manipulate any more people into killing each other again.